tinymce/tinymce-docs/_includes/release-notes/51known-issues.md

 ### Find and replace moving out of view in iOS

 #### Issue
-The Find and replace dialog moves outside the screen view on iOS when finding a match offscreen.
+The Find and replace dialog moves outside the screen view on iOS when finding a match off-screen.

 #### Workaround
 No known workaround at the time of release.